-Inspired by the brisk arrival of Winter, this week we present a timely and fun No Sew Project: The Occasional Wreath.
+Inspired by the brisk arrival of Winter, we present a timely and fun No Sew Project, The Occasional Wreath.
 Not only can a beautiful wreath welcome friends and family for the holidays, but it can also make your door décor the envy of your neighbors.
 This project is a great way to share your love of Liberty.
 Select coordinating fabrics from your stash or look to our bundles and stash packs for holiday flare, seasonal color palettes, or monochromatic or complementary color schemes.
 After you learn the basic technique for wreath-making with Liberty Tana Lawn®, you can make a wreath for any and all occasions!

-Project Supplies
+Other Project Supplies

-Cutting mat
+- Cutting mat

-Rotary cutter with standard blade
+- Rotary cutter, with standard blade

-Card/chipboard straight edge or an old ruler
+- Card/chipboard straight edge or an old ruler

-Scissors
+- Scissors

-Pinking shears
+- Pinking shears

-Ribbon or thin wire for a hanging loop (optional)
+- Ribbon or thin wire for a hanging loop (optional)

-Floral wire or twist ties (optional)
+- Floral wire or twist ties (optional)

-Adornments like bells, berries, and ornaments (optional)
+- Adornments like bells, berries, and ornaments (optional)

 Step by Step Instructions